Comparisons

 What it automates: every eligible purchase on any linked card triggers a fractional-share buy of the company you bought from.
 You don't place orders.
 You don't round up and batch.
 You spend, and the portfolio builds itself based on your actual shopping patterns.

-Where Slyce doesn't win: pre-launch.
-We're newer than Grifin, we're newer than Acorns, we're newer than everyone else on this list.
-If "maturity of the mobile app" is your top criterion, Grifin or Acorns has more runway.
+Where Slyce doesn't win: pre-launch, and not the cheapest.
+We're newer than Grifin, Acorns, and everyone else on this list, and on a very small balance a free DIY app costs less than a flat $9.99/month.
+If "maturity of the mobile app" or "lowest possible cost" is your top criterion, this isn't your pick.

 2. Grifin — the category creator

-What it automates: Grifin invests in fractional shares of publicly traded brands you spend at.
-Interest Financial LLC is the operating entity, registered with the SEC as an investment adviser (CRD #300418)[3].
+What it automates: Grifin invests in fractional shares of publicly traded brands you spend at — the original, established take on spend-to-own.

 Pricing: monthly subscription — current figure on Grifin's help center[1].